Secret Server Feature: Change Network Passwords

 - Passwords embedded in flat files and configuration files.

-- Update passwords in custom legacy applications using your own PowerShell scripts.
+- Update passwords in custom applications using your own PowerShell scripts.